Bencosterton/harris_lrc/README.md

 This software is provided as-is for controlling Harris LRC router systems.
 Please ensure compliance with your organization's network and equipment policies before deployment.

 ---

-**Note**: This application is designed specifically for Harris LRC router systems.
-Compatibility with other router types is not guaranteed.